tsg1204/mini-rag/curriculum/updates/12-observability/1-integrating-helicone.md

 });
 ```

-**What this does:**
-- All OpenAI API calls automatically route through Helicone's proxy
+**That's it!** All OpenAI API calls now flow through Helicone's proxy and get logged.
-- Logs are captured automatically without any code changes
-- Zero performance impact on your application

-If you're building from scratch, you just need to add the `baseURL` parameter - that's it!

 ---